Facial hair in the military: Sweden

-The regulations require personnel to be "well shaved" (välrakad).
-Within the Royal Guard (Högvakten), the royal companies (Livkomp) and other personnel performing ceremonial duties, temporary or on a regular basis, the regulations are strictly enforced.
+The regulations require personnel to be "well-shaven" (välrakad).
+Within the Royal Guard (Högvakten), the royal companies (Livkomp) and other personnel performing ceremonial duties, temporarily or regularly, the regulations are strictly enforced.

-Within other units, beards tend to be allowed under the discretion of the company commander (or other higher ranking commander).
-The general provisions of well-managed appearance is enforced also when it comes to beards.
+Within other units, beards are typically allowed at the discretion of the company commander or another higher-ranking officer.
+The general provisions of well-managed appearance are also enforced when it comes to beards.

-Soldiers are however by practice allowed to grow beards during service abroad, for example in Afghanistan.
+However, in practice, soldiers are allowed to grow beards during service abroad, e.g., in Afghanistan.

-The motivation for the regulation prohibiting beard is that it interferes with the gas-mask and makes it difficult to achieve a perfect air-tight fit.
-Shorter beard and gun grease or ointment is one remedy but will increase the time for the application of the gas-mask which in turn will put bearded personnel at increased risk of exposure.
+The motivation for the regulation prohibiting beards is that it interferes with gas masks by making it difficult to achieve a perfect airtight fit.
+Shorter beards and the use of gun grease or ointment are one remedy, but they increase the time it takes to put on the gas mask, which in turn puts bearded personnel at an increased risk of exposure.

 Switzerland

-The Swiss Armed Forces permits moustaches, beards and sideburns, as long as they are neatly trimmed.
+The Swiss Armed Forces permit moustaches, beards, and sideburns as long as they are neatly trimmed.